chris-kremer/chris-kremer.github.io/_posts/2024-04-15-On-the-Generalizability-of-Lab-Experiments.markdown

 the following, I will examine the merit of each of those claims and show the connections to the claims made by Levitt and List.

-## 1. Generalizability is not a primary concern for lab experiments {#generalizability-is-not-a-primary-concern-for-lab-experiments .unnumbered}
+## 1. Generalizability is not a primary concern for lab experiments

 Camerer proposes two viewpoints on experimental economics.
 The scientific view is that "all empirical studies contribute evidence about